philippeitis/cpsc312-project/README.md

 #### REST API Overview

-NOTE: The REST API does not work on the department computers, as the http library does not include an HTTP server in Prolog 7.6.4.
+NOTE: The REST API does not work on the department computers, as the http library does not include an HTTP server in SWIPL 7.6.4.
+This should be available in SWIPL 8.2.4 (http server was added to SWIPL on Nov 13 2020, and SWIPL 8.2.4 was released in Jan 2021).

-It is also possible to launch the server for the REST API via the CLI:
+If testing on a supported version of SWIPL, it is possible to launch the server for the REST API via the CLI:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl launch 5000
 % Started server at http://localhost:5000/
 >>>
 ```

-You can test the REST API by running `swipl -g run_tests -t halt server_test.pl` (on the department computers, these tests will not run).
+You can test the REST API by running `swipl -g run_tests -t halt server_test.pl` (these tests are only run if SWIPL 8+ is detected).
 This will launch unique instances of the server for each test, and perform a series of http queries.
 Each test will automatically select free ports on the machine.

-The table below describes all endpoints and support methods.
+The table below describes all endpoints and supported methods.

 | Endpoint/Method         | Description                        | Parameters | Errors | Output |
 | :---------- | :----------                        | :--: | :--: | :--- |